michalis0/ML_dataiku/Day 3/README.md

 <img width="363" alt="image" src="https://github.com/michalis0/ML_dataiku/assets/28807066/487fb7ac-218f-4ed8-a292-719ff13e1ca4">

 In this section, we are going to study neural networks !
 Neural Networks (NNs) and Deep Learning represent some the most exciting areas in the field of AI.
 More precisely, we will perform an sentiment analysis using a Neural Network.
-To do so, we will use IMDB movie dataset and predict if movie reviews are positive or negative.
+To do so, we will use the IMDB movie review dataset and predict if movie reviews are positive or negative.

 - **a.** To do so please start by downloading the dataset that we will use.
 It can be found under [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/imdb_dataset_Neural_Network.csv) link.
 Create a new project on DataIKU called **"Neural Network: IMDB Dataset"** and import the dataset.